Peruz/flintec_lpp/README.md

 Valid hours intervals are 1, 2, 3, 6, 12, and 24 hour(s).

 ### 2 flintec_process
-CLI app to fill the data gaps with NAN, replace invalid data with NAN, and smooth obtained the load time series with a weighted moving average.
+This CLI app processes the load time series with the following steps:
+1. Read the logged load time series, replacing possible logging or parsing errors with NAN.
+2. Optionally, set outliers to NAN (based on a user-defined range).
+3. Fill the datatime gaps with NAN to have a continuous time series.
+4. Now that all invalid or missing load values are set to NAN, apply a weighted moving average to fill and smooth the load time series.
-It uses a moving average with linear weights.
+It uses a moving average with linear weights between the user-defined central weight (typically the max weight) and the side weight (typically the minimum weight).
-The width of the window can be adjusted by specifying the number of data point on each side.
+The width of the window can be adjusted by specifying the number of data points on each side.
-The central weight is the maximum and it is 10 times the first and last point of the window.
+Constraints can be set to define when the missing information (number of load values or their cumulative associated weight) is too large to fill the NAN values.
-The CLI app saves a new csv file compatible with flintec_plot.
+5. The CLI app saves a new csv file compatible with flintec_plot.
+Note, throughout the crate, load is used for the load cells data, while weight is used for the moving average.

 ### 3 flintec_plot
 CLI app to plot the load time series saved by flintec_log as a svg file.